Your Questions, Answered:

 • Contain no chemicals or additional products

-We do not accept insurance.
-However, we can provide a superbill.
+We do accept FSA and HSA cards, and we can provide a superbill for insurance if needed.
 This is a detailed receipt for you to submit to your insurance company for reimbursement.
 It’s best to check with your plan administrator beforehand to determine if your plan accepts superbills.

-Do I have to Believe in this for it to Work?
+Do I have to believe in this to work?

 What Should I Wear?